petermchale/dairy-spread/README.md

 # dairy-spread

-Often it is useful to have bioinformatics data in a spreadsheet, where the data can be better visualized and annotated manually.
+Often it is useful to have bioinformatics data in a spreadsheet, where the data can be easily visualized and annotated manually.
 To integrate this approach into a data-analysis pipeline, it is useful to be able to programatically interact with the spreadsheet, e.g., create the spreadsheet from a traditional bioinformatics data file,